Winter is here - which means many of us will be cranking up the thermostat as temperatures start to plummet.

 If you need it repaired, it’s essential you wait until a Gas Safe registered heating engineer can come out to you, as badly-fitted and poorly-serviced appliances can cause gas leaks, fires, explosions and carbon monoxide poisoning.

-Always check your engineer is on the Gas Safe register; visit gassaferegister.co.uk
+Always check your engineer is on the Gas Safe register; visit Gas Safe Register for more details.

 Improve your insulation to cut gas bills

-Find out if you are entitled to help with insulation and other energy-saving measure by speaking to your supplier, or by contacting the Energy Saving Trust (Est.org.uk).
+Find out if you could be entitled to help with insulation and other energy-saving measures by speaking to your supplier, or by contacting the Energy Saving Trust.

 Switch tariffs to cut gas bills